-This version of the Ultra HD Forum Guidelines (v2.6) includes a significant new update to the section on Color Accuracy, including new plots showing the effects of incorrect lookup tables (LUT) when converting between HDR Rec 2020 images and SDR (Rec 709) images as well as the conversions between PQ10 and HLG10 video images (Section 8.3 and 8.4).
+This version of the Ultra HD Forum Guidelines (v2.6) includes an important new update to the section on Color Accuracy including new plots showing the effects of incorrect look up tables (LUT) when converting between HDR Rec 2020 images and SDR (Rec 709) images as well as the conversions between PQ10 and HLG10 video images (Section 8.3 and 8.4).

-A new Annex (K) on NGA Production Tools and Workflows with real-world case studies of how NGA audio productions are possible today and the available tools and workflows in use is included.
-There are sections detailing the use of AC-4 and MPEG-H audio codecs and tools.
+There is a new Annex (K) on NGA Production Tools and Workflows with real world case studies of how NGA audio productions are possible today and the available tools and workflows in use.
+There are sections detailing the use of AC-4 as well as MPEG-H audio codecs and tools.

-Updates to v2.6 include Annex H, Brazil, and their announcement of the adoption of some ATSC 3.0 technologies for the next generation DTV system for Brazil (Brazil 3.0).
-The NBCU Single Stream HDR/SDR Workflow, Annex J, has updated information on the conversion LUTs and an update to color error metrics (Δ E-ITP).
+Updates to v2.6 include Annex H, Brazil, and their announcement of adoption of some ATSC 3.0 technologies for the next generation DTV system for Brazil (Brazil 3.0).
+The NBCU Single Stream HDR/SDR Workflow, Annex J, has updated information on the conversion LUTs as well as an update to color error metrics (ΔΕ-ITP).